Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Introduction

 AI models—particularly deep neural networks—extract high-dimensional, multi-parametric features, including morphology, that are crucial for detecting early-stage malignancies, when nodules are smallest and treatment most effective.
 Lung cancer is a central focus of AI-driven diagnostic research owing to the disease's global prevalence and the availability of open-access imaging data.
 To date, hundreds of AI models based on CT scans have been developed, with as many as 405 publications reviewed\cite{thanoon_review_2023,javed_deep_2024}.
 However, most models rely on a weak ground truth of radiologist assessments and suffer from an under-representation of early-stage cancer cases\cite{lancaster_action_2025}, as is the case with the LIDC dataset\cite{armato_lung_2011}.
 Consequently, their effectiveness is inherently limited compared to models trained on histopathology-confirmed diagnoses, such as NLST (as verified by Ma \textit{et al.}\cite{ma_novel_2023}).
-Additionally, most computer-aided models are limited in scope, focusing exclusively on either nodule detection (CADe) or diagnosis (CADx), thereby limiting their clinical utility.
-To address this, we compare our model to Sybil\cite{mikhael_sybil_2023}, Liao \textit{et al.} (Kaggle Data Science Bowl winner; $1,972$, teams; $\$1$M prizes)\cite{liao_evaluate_2019}, and Ardila \textit{et al.}\cite{ardila_end--end_2019}—all trained on NLST and with proven superior performance in lung screening populations\cite{li_no_2024}.
+Additionally, most computer-aided models are limited in scope, focusing exclusively on either nodule detection (CADe) or diagnosis (CADx).
+Importantly, most existing AI approaches operate at the patient level, whereas clinical decision-making in lung cancer screening fundamentally occurs at the nodule level, where detection errors directly propagate to downstream malignancy assessment.
+While CADe and CADx tasks are individually well studied, their integration within a single unified framework remains largely unexplored.
+CADe aims to detect nodules irrespective of malignancy, whereas CADx assesses malignancy only for pre-identified lesions.
+In contrast, an integrated CADe/CADx approach directly targets malignant nodules and assigns malignancy scores within a unified decision process, thereby redefining both error definitions and evaluation criteria.
+To address this, we compare our model to Sybil\cite{mikhael_sybil_2023}, Liao \textit{et al.} (Kaggle Data Science Bowl winner; $1,972$, teams; $\$1$M prizes)\cite{liao_evaluate_2019}, and Ardila \textit{et al.}\cite{ardila_end--end_2019}—all operating at patient level, trained on NLST and with proven superior performance in lung screening populations\cite{li_no_2024}.
 We also benchmark against the NLST Brock-Pancan model\cite{mcwilliams_probability_2013,winter_external_2019}, recommended by the British Thoracic Society.
-Unlike our model, however, it is a purely diagnostic tool (CADx), requiring radiologists to detect nodules and assess malignancy-related features such as size, attenuation, and spiculation.
+Unlike our model, this is a purely diagnostic tool (CADx): it requires radiologists to detect nodules and assess malignancy-related features such as size, attenuation, and spiculation.
 Despite AI advancements, clinical adoption of CAD systems remains hindered by high false positive (FP) rates, a major clinical concern\cite{mohammad_review_2017}.
 Recent studies emphasize that “increased FP nodules remain a serious drawback”\cite{fukumoto_external_2024} and stress the need to improve AI specificity\cite{geppert_software_2024}.
 Furthermore, models by Liao \textit{et al.}, Ardila \textit{et al.}, and Sybil provide only patient-level malignancy predictions, failing to provide explicit, directly actionable and explainable CADe/CADx-based nodule-level assessments—still lacking in published lung CAD studies at the exception of Jia \textit{et al.} recent study\cite{jia_establishing_2025}.
 This prevents direct comparison of detection performance at nodule level.
 To address this gap, we compare our model to nnDetection, a self-configuring CAD model based on the nnU-Net design principles for detection tasks. nnDetection has demonstrated superior CADe performance, notably outperforming competitors in the LUNA16 nodule candidate-detection challenge\cite{baumgartner_nndetection_2021}.